 Working Substance or Medium

-This medium may be in any one of the physical states such as solid, liquid vapor and gaseous.
-For example, in Steam Power Plant, water vapors used as Thermodynamic Medium whereas, in Ice Plant, Ammonia or Freon used as working substance.
+This medium may be in any one of the physical states such as solid, liquid-vapor, or gaseous.
+For example, in Steam Power Plant, water vapors are used as a Thermodynamic Medium whereas, in Ice Plant, Ammonia or Freon is used as a working substance.

 A) Isolated System

-In this system, both energy and mass cannot exchange with its surroundings.
+In this system, both energy and mass cannot exchange with their surroundings.